ashutoshbw/tocbase-plugin-smart-indent/README.md

 # tocbase-plugin-smart-indent

 A [tocbase](https://github.com/ashutoshbw/tocbase) plugin for smartly adding indentation to ToC items.
-Here is before after photo:
+Here is a before after photo:

 ![A before after of tocbase smart indent plugin](./before-after.png)